RasaHQ/rasa/docs/dataformat.rst

         "rasa_nlu_data": {
             "common_examples": [],
             "intent_examples": [],
+            "entity_examples": [],
-            "entity_examples": []
+            "regex_features" : []
         }
     }

 The ``common_examples`` are used to train both the entity and the intent models while the other arrays target intents and entities exclusively.
+Regex_features extracts entities and/or classifies intent based on a set of regular expressions.

 In many cases it's fine to put all of your training examples in the ``common_examples`` array.
 However, if you need lots and lots of examples to train a good entity recogniser, that can mess up